 In addition to targeting paper documents, many dumpster divers go after old computers.
 With the information found on these computers’ hard drives, criminals can easily gain access to confidential data and wreak havoc on your company’s finances.
 Fortunately, you can keep your information safe and reduce your business’s carbon footprint by taking all of your company’s old computers to a licensed e-waste recycling center.

-At this a licensed e-waste recycling center, your old PCs will have their hard drives wiped and be stripped for reusable components.
-As an added bonus, many e-waste recycling centers will reward donations with tax deductible receipts.
+At this licensed e-waste recycling center, your old PCs will have their hard drives wiped and stripped for reusable components.
+As an added bonus, many e-waste recycling centers will reward donations with tax-deductible receipts.

 With the rise of cybercrime and information theft, modern-day small business owners have to be extra vigilant when it comes to keeping their data safe.
 Luckily, with a steady amount of perseverance and a little bit of technological know-how, you can keep your business’s confidential information out of the wrong hands for years to come.